 Will it Light?
 Test Your Understanding

-Figures 13-23 below show an LED and a resistor connected in a breadboard.
+Figures 22-30 below show an LED and a resistor connected in a breadboard.
 Some are connected correctly and others are not.
 Take a guess as to whether the LED will light or not, then click the links below the image to find out.
-All of the circuits below should realize the same circuit, shown in the schematic below:
+All of the circuits below are versions of the same circuit, shown in the schematic in Figure 21:

-As in Figure 14, will the LED below light up when you power the board?
+If your board is wired as in Figure 22, will the LED below light up when you power the board?
 Take a guess, then click the link below the image to find out.

-As in Figure 14, the LED will light up because the circuit is wired correctly.
+When wired as in Figures 22 and 23, the LED will light up because the circuit is wired correctly.
 The power flows from bus row through the resistor to row twelve of the board.
 The LED’s anode connects to the same row, and the cathode is in another row, row fourteen.
 Then the black wire connects that second row to the ground bus, completing the circuit.
 The LED will light.

 Try another one.
-As in Figure 16, will the LED below light up when you power the board?
+When wired as in Figure 24, will the LED below light up when you power the board?
 Take a guess, then click the link below the image to find out.

-The photo above, Figure 16, is wired incorrectly.
-The power flows from bus row through the resistor to row thirteen of the board.
+The photo above, Figure 24, is wired incorrectly.
+The power flows from bus row through the resistor to row twelve of the board.
 The LED’s anode connects to the same row, but on the other side of the center divide, so there is a break in between the resistor and the LED.
 The LED will not light.

-The photo above, Figure 18, is wired correctly.
-It’s almost the same as Figure 16, but now the two sides of the junction row are connected by a wire, completing the circuit.
+The photos above, Figures 25 and 26, are wired correctly.
+It’s almost the same as Figure 24, but now the two sides of the junction row are connected by a wire, completing the circuit.
 The LED will light up.

-The photo above, Figure 21, is wired correctly.
+The photos above, Figures 29 and 30, are wired correctly.
 The resistor connects to power on the right, the resistor spans the center divider, and the black wire connects to ground on the left.
 The LED will light.

-If you connected an LED and resistor just as it’s shown in Figure 22, and it didn’t light, check to make sure that the anode (the long leg) of the LED is connected to the resistor, and the cathode (the short leg) is connected to the ground wire.
+If you connected an LED and resistor just as it’s shown in Figures 29 and 30, and it didn’t light, check to make sure that the anode (the long leg) of the LED is connected to the resistor, and the cathode (the short leg) is connected to the ground wire.

-Below, as shown in Figure 23, the three LED’s are connected in parallel using two rows.
+Below, in Figure 31, the three LED’s are connected in parallel using two rows.
 They are then connected to power and ground by connecting the rows to the voltage row and the ground row.
 These three LEDs are in parallel with each other.

 Many options are possible using a breadboard, which is what makes them very useful and convenient for building circuits.
 Once you understand which holes are connected to each other (and which ones are not), you can build any circuit very quickly.